 In any case, what is certain is that no broker extends these loans as an act of charity.

-I challenge anyone to find a broker anywhere in the world that extends loans to their clients, i.e. makes margin available to them, as an act of charity.
+I challenge anyone to find a broker anywhere in the world that extends loans to their clients, i.e., makes margin available to them, as an act of charity.

 The term Islamic Margin Account is an oxymoron.
 You can’t have Islamic lending for profit.
 It’s like saying halal pork.
 It doesn’t exist.

-Since trades settle 2 or 3 days later, in order to sell a stock and use the proceeds from that sale on the same day, you need to have a margin account.
-In other words, you need to have a broker that is willing to give you a short term loan until the cash from your sale settles in your account.
+Since trades take 2 to 3 days to settle, you need to have a margin account to use the proceeds from a stock sale on the same day.
+In other words, you need a broker willing to give you a short-term loan until the cash from your sale settles in your account.

-This short term loan in my opinion involves riba and is haram.
+This short-term loan, in my opinion, involves riba and is haram.